 Clinicians primarily opt for vaginal pessaries as a treatment option for those with comorbid medical conditions, those who still wish to bear children, as interim relief prior to surgery, and for those who prefer nonsurgical treatment.5 However, a recent study has shown that when pessaries are offered to patients with symptomatic pelvic organ prolapse,6 nearly two-thirds of women choose a pessary rather than surgery as initial management.
 Furthermore, a case–control study comparing women who chose pessaries with those who underwent surgery one year after their respective treatment found no difference in prolapse symptoms, bladder, bowel, or sexual function between groups.7 Although traditionally thought of as treatment only for women deemed unfit for surgery or infirm, pessaries should be considered a viable treatment option for the majority of women in the initial management of pelvic organ prolapse and stress incontinence.

-Pelvic organ prolapse is the most common indication for pessary use.3,8 The aim of treatment in the management of POP is to decrease the frequency and severity of prolapse symptoms and to avert or delay the need for surgery.9 Pessary use may prevent worsening of the prolapse as demonstrated in a small retrospective review of patients using pessaries for the treatment of POP.10 Pessary use success rates, defined as continued pessary use of women who were successfully fitted, ...
+Pelvic organ prolapse is the most common indication for pessary use.3,8 The aim of treatment in the management of POP is to decrease the frequency and severity of prolapse symptoms and to avert or delay the need for surgery.9 Pessary use may prevent worsening of the prolapse as demonstrated in a small retrospective review of patients using pessaries for the treatment of POP.10 Pessary use success rates, defined as continued pessary use of women who ...